 Crest Secondary School and Spectra Secondary School

-9. Specialised Schools for Normal (Technical) students (SSNTs) - Crest Secondary School and Spectra Secondary School - offer an alternative educational pathway for students eligible for the Normal (Technical) course, who have an interest in practice-oriented, hands-on learning.
-The schools offer a customised skills-based curriculum and exposure to authentic learning opportunities, putting students in good stead for progression to the ITE.
-The SSNTs also provide a whole-school environment that emphasises values, socio-emotional learning and character-building - which in turn helps to nurture more holistic and confident learners, ready for future challenges.
+12. Specialised Schools for Normal (Technical) students (SSNTs) – Crest Secondary School (CSS) and Spectra Secondary School (SSS) – offer an alternative educational pathway for students eligible for the Normal (Technical) course, who have an interest in practice-oriented, hands-on learning.
+The schools offer a customised skills-based curriculum and exposure to authentic learning opportunities, putting students in good stead for progression to the Institute of Technical Education (ITE).
+The SSNTs also provide a whole-school environment that emphasises values, socio-emotional learning and character-building - which in turn helps to nurture more holistic and confident learners who are ready for future challenges.

-10. Students in the SSNTs will study GCE Normal (Technical)-Level English Language, Mother Tongue Language and Mathematics.
-Selected students can also take Science as an additional subject.
+13. Students in the SSNTs will study GCE Normal (Technical)-Level English Language, Mother Tongue Language and Mathematics.
+Selected students can take Science as an additional subject.
 As part of Subject-Based Banding, eligible students can also take selected subjects at Normal (Academic)-Level.
-In addition, Secondary 3 students will be able to specialise in two of five skills subjects1 offered under the new ITE Skills Subject Certificate (ISSC) from 2021.
-The ISSC will replace the ITE Skills Certificate (ISC), providing a more broad-based curriculum that widens students’ exposure to different industry growth areas.
+Secondary 3 students will also specialise in two of five skills subjects1 offered under the new ITE Skills Subject Certificate (ISSC).
+The ISSC will replace the ITE Skills Certificate (ISC) from the 2021 Secondary 3 batch, providing a more broad-based curriculum that widens students' exposure to different industry growth areas.

-11. Students who are eligible for the Normal (Technical) course and are interested to study in Crest Secondary School or Spectra Secondary School should apply directly to these schools from 11.00am on 22 November 2018 until 12.00pm on 26 November 2018.
-In addition, these students are also required to indicate their choices for other secondary schools under the S1 Posting Process.
-This will ensure that those who are not admitted into Crest or Spectra can be posted to another school of their choice in a timely and seamless manner.
+14. Students who are eligible for the Normal (Technical) course and are interested to study in CSS or SSS may submit their application during the Pre-Registration Exercise at the respective schools from 25 November to 28 November 2020.
+They may also submit their applications via email or directly to the school's Admin Office.
+The deadline for applications is 1 December 2020, 3.00pm.
+At the same time, these students should also indicate their choices for other secondary schools under S1 Posting.
+This will ensure that those who are not admitted into CSS or SSS can be posted to another school of their choice in a timely and seamless manner.

 - The five skills subjects are Mechanical Design & Automation, Culinary & Restaurant Operations, Retail & e-Commerce, Internet of Things Applications and Mobile Web Applications